 When can I travel to Italy?
 We get it.
 Home is dull and Italy is incredible.
 You can’t beat the country’s romantic architecture, stellar cuisine, or intense history.
 Happily, Italy is open for travel now though there are some things travelers need to know.

 Generally, Italy is a safe destination.
-Like most places around the world, it struggled with the coronavirus—and was an early epicenter in Europe for the disease.
+Like most places around the world, it struggled with COVID and it was also an early epicenter in Europe for the disease.

 Does your Italian daydream include Milan, Naples, or Venice?
-Are you hoping to see Rome, or visit Italian tourist attractions, or indulge in classic Italian activities, like sunbathing along the Amalfi Coast?
+Are you hoping to see Rome, visit Italian tourist attractions, or indulge in classic Italian activities like sunbathing along the Amalfi Coast?

 The return of travel is exciting—but how can you be sure you plan a safe trip?
 One that avoids crowds and doesn't rely on outdated information?